cd-4/syft/CONTRIBUTION.md

 ### Hot Keys

 I want to have programmable hot keys `0-9`.
 Would have limited functionality at first.
-- There could also be some sort of "leader" key, perhaps `Q` to mimic vim.
-Then you could hotkey `A-Z`
+- There could also be some sort of "leader" key, perhaps `,`.
+Then you could hotkey `A-Z,0-9`
   - Would really only be necessary once scripting is in place

 Hotkey actions: